mtgatracker/mtgatracker/legal/privacy.md

 - No one has ever used Sphinx's Decree in any game tracked by MTGATracker, ever!

+### How long do we keep data

+MTGATracker data in general does not expire; we will keep data until / unless you ask us to delete it.
+However, unless request otherwise (via "keep this data forever" buttons), certain aspects of your game data may be moved to "cold storage" after some amount of time.
+Storing data in cold storage keeps database queries fast, and helps keep MTGATracker affordable to run.
+Some examples of data that may be moved to cold storage:

+- Five to seven days after creation:
+    - Action log history will be moved to cold storage
+    - Deck contents (per game) will be moved to cold storage

 ## Specifically, what data does MTGATracker collect, and how often?

 _Last updated with version 4.1.3_